 Popular options to try here include the Kickback Chicken Signature biscuit and Chicken.
 Set.
 Go.
 Signature biscuit.

-Haymaker is a farm-focused restaurant.
-The restaurant features a cool chef’s table overlooking the open kitchen, mezzanine-level seating and soaring floor-to-ceiling windows.
+Haymaker is a farm-focused restaurant by Chef William Dissen.
+The dining room features a cool chef’s table overlooking the open kitchen, mezzanine-level seating and soaring floor-to-ceiling windows.

 A small plate gets you pickled chilis, brown butter vinaigrette, manchego, and farm and sparrow grits.
 A large plate will get you miso butter, onion rings, roasted sunchokes, and broccolini.

-These 18 great Charlotte restaurant clearly prove that the dining scene in Charlotte is flavorsome and vibrant.
+These 18 best restaurants in Charlotte clearly prove that the dining scene in Charlotte is flavorsome and vibrant.
 If you want to be entertained and enjoy sophisticated flavors in luxurious surroundings, these 18 restaurants should get you started.
 These Charlotte restaurants are simply the best in.
 Try them out!